 As your loved ones get older they may need assistance with daily activities or need company throughout the day.
 You may also be their primary carer and need some help looking after them due to family, work, or social commitments.

-Day-time home care can be provided for a few hours a day or through several daily visits or longer shifts.
+Carers on our platform are available for day shifts that start from three hours per day.
 This option may be preferable to those who need assistance with certain daily activities, such as washing and dressing, or at meal times, but do not require round-the-clock support.
 A part-time carer can prove to be an invaluable part of your loved one’s support network and can improve the quality of life of everyone involved.